02 Jun 2026

 Westminster MPs

-The UK government is expected to publish its Warm Homes Plan in the second half of 2025.
+This marks a vital step forward – but unless the government goes further and faster, millions of households will remain trapped in fuel poverty.
 Until it’s launched, MPs should keep pressuring the government to make the plan as ambitious and fair as possible.

 Welsh Senedd MSs